wkumari/draft-wkumari-dnsop-alt-tld/README.md

 4. IANA Considerations

    The IANA is requested to add the ALT string to the "Special-Use Domain Name" registry ([RFC6761], and reference this document.
-In addition, the "Locally Served DNS Zones" ([RFC6303]) registry should be updated to reference this document.

 4.1.
 Domain Name Reservation Considerations

    This section is to satisfy the requirement in Section 5 of RFC6761.

-   The domain "alt.", and any names falling within ".alt.", are special in the following ways:
+   The string ".alt." (and names ending with the string .alt) are special in the following ways:

-   1. Human users are expected to know that strings that end in .alt behave differently to normal DNS names.
+   1. Users are expected to know that strings that end in .alt behave differently to normal DNS names.
 Users are expected to have applications running on their machines that intercept strings of the form <namespace>.alt and perform special handing of them.
-If the user tries to resolve a name of the form
-       <namespace>.alt without the <namespace> plugin installed, the
-       request will leak into the DNS, and receive a negative response.
+If the user tries to resolve a name of the form <namespace>.alt without the <namespace> plugin installed, the request will leak into the DNS, receive a negative response, and the resolution will fail.

-Kumari & Sullivan        Expires August 5, 2017                 [Page 5]

-Internet-Draft               Reserve ALT TLD               February 2017

    2. Writers of application software that implement a non-DNS namespace are expected to intercept names of the form
        <namespace>.alt and perform application specific handing with
        them.
-Other applications are not intended to perform any special handing.
+Other applications are not required to perform any special handing (but may choose to provide helpful informational messages if able).

    3. Writers of name resolution APIs and libraries which operate in the DNS context should not attempt to look these names up in the